process

 Note: The lens correction module can also affect the image brightness so you may want to consider enabling it before adjusting exposure.

 2. Set white and black points: The next two steps use the filmic rgb module to define how the tones in your image will be mapped to the dynamic range of your display.
 Start by setting the white and black relative exposure sliders in the scene tab.
 These are purely technical settings, defining white and black relative to the mid-gray point you set in the previous step.
-If your image contains tones you want to treat as pure white or pure black you can use the color pickers beside the sliders to set these values (using the maximum and minimum brightness of the image).
+If your image contains tones you want to treat as pure white or pure black you can use the pickers beside the sliders to set these values (using the maximum and minimum brightness of the image).
 Otherwise set the values manually using the color assessment frames as a reference.

 3. Adjust the contrast: Now move to the look tab in filmic rgb (for now we will skip the reconstruct tab).
 Enable the look only view at the top of the module to see a representation of the filmic tone curve, which consists of a straight section in the middle (used to set the contrast of the mid-tones) and curved sections at the top and bottom (where the shadows and highlights are compressed to fit the dynamic range of the display).